Fluorescein Hyaluronic Acid

 Please send an e-mail to firstname.lastname@example.org if you would like to receive a quote, place a bulk order or if you wish to place your order manually.

 Hyaluronic acid (HA) can be obtained from various sources, for example rooster combs or Streptococcus equi.
-We can supply derivatives of either of these qualities labelled with fluorescein (F-Ha).
-All batches are checked for molecular weight, degree of substitution, loss on drying and free FITC.
-TdB Labs can produce F-Ha with a molecular weight of approximately 1,5 MDa.
-F-Ha is supplied as a yellow powder.
+We can supply derivatives of either of these qualities labelled with fluorescein (F-HA).
+All the batches are checked for molecular weight, degree of substitution, loss on drying and free FITC.
+TdB Labs produces F-HA at a molecular weight of approximately 1.5 MDa that is supplied as a yellow powder.

-Hyaluronic acid is a polysaccharide composed of alternating β(1-3) glucuronide and β(1-4) glucosaminide units derived from Streptococcus equi.
-The hyaluronic acid is labelled with amino-tetramethylrhodamine.
+Hyaluronic acid is a polysaccharide that is composed of alternating β(1-3) glucuronide and β(1-4) glucosaminide units derived from Streptococcus equi.
+The hyaluronic acid is labelled with 5-amino-fluorescein.
 The degree of substitution lies between 0.001 and 0.008.
-The labelling procedure does not lead to depolymerisation of the HA.
+The labelling procedure does not lead to depolymerization of the HA.

 Storage and stability

-F-Ha have been used to e.g. study the hyaluronan uptake in siloxane-hydrogel contact lenses.
-Read more about applications here (link).
+F-HA has been used to study the hyaluronan uptake in siloxane-hydrogel contact lenses.

 If you need larger quantities please contact us for a bulk quotation.